 - The other group have tamoxifen and a dummy drug (placebo)

 Both taselisib and tamoxifen are tablets that you take every day.
-Whichever part of the trial you join, you take taselisib or the dummy drug once a day for 3 or 4 weeks.
+Whichever part of the trial you join, you take taselisib or the dummy drug once a day for 4 weeks.
 You take tamoxifen once a day for 4 weeks.

 In both parts of the trial, you have treatment for as long as it is helping you, up to a maximum of 2 years.